Media narrative of US election: Bad news for Trump, GOP

 The New York Times headlined, “Control of Congress Hinges on Closely Fought Races.”
 Yet further headlines on the newspaper’s site said there were no signs of a red wave that Republicans expected, and the lead analysis story was about why an expected GOP rout fell short.

-The Times’ closely watched “Needle,” which barely budged much of Tuesday night, predicted Wednesday afternoon that the Democrats had a 66 percent chance of controlling the Senate, and the Republicans an 83 percent chance of winning the House.
+The Times’ closely watched “Needle,” which barely budged much of Tuesday night, predicted Wednesday afternoon that the Democrats had a 66% chance of controlling the Senate, and the Republicans an 83% chance of winning the House.

 Trump, who opted not to announce a 2024 candidacy the night before the election, faced a particularly rough media assessment.